mixpanel/docs/pages/docs/reports/overview.md

 Determine the time range of a query by clicking on the time selector.
 The time selector is common across all reports.
 This article details the options in the time selector.

 All dates and times in Mixpanel reflect the project timezone.
-The default on most reports is “Last 30 days” (displayed as "30D"), but there are a variety of pre-set options, as well as the option to select a custom date range.
+The default on most reports is "Last 30 days" (displayed as "30D"), but there are a variety of pre-set options, as well as the option to select a custom date range.

 ![](/230281466-11bfdbf7-0820-41c0-a4e8-b802faabaf20.png)